Find Grad Schools

 $48,980 Median Salary

 There are 82 colleges and univerities across the nation that offer a graduate certificate in legal professions.
-In recent years, the majority of the students getting degrees in this area were female, and 29% were from an underrepresented racial-ethnic group.
-Also, 10.2% of legal professions graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 24% were students from underrepresented racial-ethnic groups.
+Also, 19.5% of legal professions graduates were international students.

-In 2020-2021, 1,650 graduate certificates were awarded to legal professions majors.
+During the most recent year for which data is available, 2,357 people earned their graduate certificate in legal professions.
 This makes it the 10th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in legal professions at each degree level.